javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 ## Arrow functions [#arrow-functions]

-There's one more very simple and concise syntax for creating functions.
+There's one more very simple and concise syntax for creating functions, that's often better than Function Expressions.
 It's called "arrow functions", because it looks like this:

 ```js